launchdarkly/js-client-sdk/packages/ldclient-react/README.md

 ## Introduction

 This is the official LaunchDarkly React SDK.
-It provides a subset of LaunchDarkly feature flag functionality, including:
+It builds upon the [main LaunchDarkly JavaScript SDK](../ldclient-js/README.md), supporting all of the same functionality, but using React's Context API to provide additional conveniences:

 * Easy initialization and usage with React.
-* Feature flags as camelCased props through the Context API.
+* Feature flags as camelCased props.
 * Subscription to flag changes out of the box.

-Under the hood, this SDK uses the [main LaunchDarkly JavaScript SDK](../ldclient-js/README.md), but with an interface that uses React's Context API.

 For a general overview of JavaScript SDK characteristics, see the [main README](../../README.md).
 Also see the online [React SDK Reference](https://docs.launchdarkly.com/docs/react-sdk-reference).